 - Comes in 10 different colors

 - Comes with straps

 When you pick out your child’s folding high chair, there are a few things you’ll want to be on the lookout for.

 - Seat belts: Make sure your folding high chair has a seatbelt with a portion that comes up between your baby’s legs.
 That crotch segment can prevent your child from sliding down in their seat.
-Shoulder harness are also a good idea to keep your baby secured.
+Shoulder harness are also a good idea to keep your baby safe and secure.